| || member for 8 years, 10 months, 13 days|

 A mirror or other highly reflective surface works well also.
 This tool is best used on a bright, sunny day.
 Use the mirror to reflect light across the face of the stone.
 The shadows it creates may illuminated the illegible inscription.
 I’ve also used photographer’s reflectors to achieve the same effect.
 They are flexible and as they are not made of glass, there is no risk or dangerous breakage if you drop them.
 You can get them inexpensively through photo supply stores or Amazon

-~ Those we love don't go away, They walk beside us every day, Unseen, unheard, but always near, Still loved, still missed and very dear
+Those we love don't go away, They walk beside us every day, Unseen, unheard, but always near, Still loved, still missed and very dear

 What We Keep In Memory Is Ours Forever